Application and Forms

 - Current VCA Roster Artists who are permanent Virginia residents

 - Short-term (max.
-20 hours) active participatory residency including schools and communities not to exceed 20 hours
+20 hours) active participatory residency including for schools and communities not to exceed 20 hours

 - Synchronous or asynchronous virtual learning with a specific Virginia population.